Reid and Sigrist R.S.3 Desford: Operational history

 The prototype, registered as G-AGOS first flew on 9 July 1945, shortly before VJ Day.
 Evaluated as a private venture project by test pilots including famed postwar flyer, Janusz Żurakowski at the Aeroplane and Armament Experimental Establishment (A&AEE) at RAF Boscombe Down, the R.S.3 was generally found to be well suited as a multi-engine primary and intermediate trainer.
 However, RAF interest was lukewarm due to the glut of surplus wartime training aircraft available.
-The prototype appeared at the Farnborough Airshow in 1946, and was allocated to the Institute of Aviation Medicine but by May 1949, it was deregistered as a civilian aircraft, flying subsequently with RAF serial number VZ728.
+The prototype appeared at the Farnborough Airshow in 1946, and was allocated to the Institute of Aviation Medicine, but by May 1949, it was de-registered as a civilian aircraft, flying subsequently with RAF serial number VZ728.

-Further development of the type continued as the company wanted to establish itself as an aviation engineering and production concern although its postwar work primarily centred on instrument and camera production, especially in creating a copy of the German Leica.
+Further development of the type continued as the company wanted to establish itself as an aviation engineering and production concern, although its postwar work primarily centred on instrument and camera production, especially in creating a copy of the German Leica.

-When Royal Air Force high-speed research explored high g-forces encountered in manoeuvres, a number of prone-pilot experimental aircraft including the Gloster Meteor F8 "Prone Pilot" were produced.
-To investigate low-speed applications, the R.S.4 Bobsleigh was a radical conversion of the R.S.3 reconfigured into a single pilot operation with a prone pilot station in the new rounded nose.
-This section was equipped with a transparent cone which covered a large section of the nose and two separate transparent ports to give minimal sideways and rearwards views.
+When Royal Air Force high-speed research explored high g-forces encountered in manoeuvres, a number of prone-pilot experimental aircraft, including the Gloster Meteor F8 "Prone Pilot", were produced.
+To investigate low-speed applications, the R.S.4 Bobsleigh was a radical conversion of the R.S.3, reconfigured into a single pilot operation with a prone pilot station in the new rounded nose.
+This section had a transparent cone covering a large section of the nose and two separate transparent ports to give minimal sideways and rearward views.
 The R.S.4 was first flown in this form on 13 June 1951.
 Although useful data was obtained, the R.S.4's prone pilot did have difficulty with the initial control setup.
-Today's hang glider pilots have found the prone position an ideal means of controlling flight as well as providing a streamlined profile.
+Today's hang glider pilots have found the prone position an ideal means of controlling flight, as well as providing a streamlined profile.

 Experimental testing was conducted by the Royal Aircraft Establishment (RAE) at Farnborough and continued until January 1956 when the R.S.4 returned to the UK civil registry, again as G-AGOS.
-It was used at one time as an air photo aircraft by Film Aviation Services and remained in flyable condition until 1973.
+It was also used as an air-photo aircraft by Film Aviation Services and remained in flyable condition until 1973.
 After a period at the Snibston Discovery Park, the R.S.4 was moved to Spanhoe, Northamptonshire for restoration by Windmill Aviation.
 The restored Desford flew again on 22 April 2018, but the aircraft's owners, Leicestershire County Council, did not publicly display the Desford.
 The Desford was delivered to the Newark Air Museum on 19 August 2022.